hacktoolkit/hacktoolkit/README.md

 ### Names in code

-* Java or Android package names, for example, should start with `com.hacktoolkit`
+* Java or Android package names, for example, should start with `com.hacktoolkit` and `com.hacktoolkit.android`, respectively
-* `htk` is the preferred abbreviation
+* `htk` is the preferred abbreviation for lowercase names
+* Java class names can use the prefix `HTK`, e.g. `HTKUtils.java`, `HTKConstants.java`, `HTKSettings.java`

 ## Getting Started